MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 <!-- ====================================================================== -->
 ## WebView2 Runtime processes and the user data folder

 All processes in a WebView2 Runtime processes collection are tied to the browser process, which in turn is associated with a single user data folder (UDF).
-If an application makes use of multiple user data folders, a WebView2 Runtime processes collection will be created for each of these user data folders.
+If an application makes use of multiple user data folders, a collection of WebView2 Runtime processes will be created for each of these user data folders.

 A user data folder can be shared by multiple applications, but be sure to consider the implications on performance and management, as described in [Manage the user data folder][WebView2ManageUDF].